18F/handbook/pages/general-information-and-resources/employee-resources-policies/transit-benefit.md

 cSpell: ignore Sabbers,approvable
 ---

 This page outlines how to sign up for and how to cancel the transit benefit.

+_**Currently, the Transit Benefits system is down.
+There is not an alternative registration option available.
+When the system is back online, PeopleOps will share an update.**_

 ## Eligibility